aweeks3/SISRIS/README.md

 # How can I participate in SISRIS?

 Workshop attendence at either of the conferences is by application to this site: [LINK TO QUALTRIX].
 The SISRIS workshop at the Association of Southeastern Biologists conference will be held **Saturday March 26, 2023**.
 The SISRIS workshop at Botany2023 will be held on **Sunday July 23, 2023**.
+Details about the workshop schedule and pre-workshop preparation is included below.

+All conference participants may attend the invited symposium.
+Confirmed invited speakers and their titles are posted below.

-Attending the invited symposia at both conferences is open to all conference participants; links to talks will be posted below.
-Inquires about SISRIS may be directed to SISRIS2023[at]gmail[dot]com.
+Inquiries about SISRIS may be directed to SISRIS2023[at]gmail[dot]com.

 # Workshops

-## Pre-Workshop Homework (estimated time for completion: 60 min)

-1. Skim open-access paper [Groom et al. (2020)](https://doi.org/10.1093/database/baaa072) for an overview of why disambiguating the names of collectors and identifiers of biological specimens is important for advancing scientific research and for increasing professional recognition of taxonomic expertise.
-2. Watch first 31 minutes of a [You-Tube video](https://www.youtube.com/watch?v=PL_feKhrwMQ) from a prior Bionomia workshop about bat specimens, as a case study explaining concepts and terminology in biodiversity informatics and Bionomia that relate to "people-data".
-This will allow you to hit the ground running in the upcoming workshop.
-3. Set your ORCID profile to "Public".
-4. Sign up as a user on [Bionomia](https://bionomia.net/) using your ORCID ID number.
-5. Bring your laptop to the workshop.
-6. Bring your questions.

-## Workshop Schedule (4 hours - precise times TBD)
+## General Workshop Schedule (4 hours - precise times TBD for each conference)
 * 8:00–8:10 am: Welcome and logistics
 * 8:10–8:30 am: Introductory remarks
 * 8:30–9:45 am: Hands-on: Participants disambiguate names of collectors from underrepresented groups on the